 Although the drive has been adjusted in factory test, it is recommended that these adjustments be checked to determine if they are correct for your application and power system.
-The following sequence should be followed in checking and modifying the nine driver adjustments, all of which are located on the Regulator card.
-(The Voltage Limit VLIM potentiometer is located at the card top edge rather than the front edge, and is adjusted through the top opening in the driver rack).
+The following sequence should be followed in checking and modifying the driver adjustments, all of which are located on the Regulator card.
 Before starting, record the factory adjustment positions of each potentiometer.
 The driver label may be used for this purpose, and for any changes in adjustment that may be made.